garrettw/bicycle-oop/README.md

-I've used my own DIC library below as I'm pretty big on getting that aspect right.
+I've used my own DIC library as I'm pretty big on getting that aspect right.
 It's forked from one made by another guy which I contributed to in the past.

 On the issue of whether inheritance, encapsulation, interfaces, or traits should be used: